will-berg/data-mining/assignment-2/README.md

 ## Optional Task
 Solve the second sub-problem, i.e., develop and implement an algorithm for generating association rules between frequent itemsets discovered using the A-Priori algorithm in a dataset of sales transactions.
 The rules must have the support of at least $s$ and confidence of at least $c$, where $s$ and $c$ are given as input parameters.

+# Report
+Write a report (in PDF) with a short description of your solution, instructions on how to build and run, command-line parameters, if any (including default values), and results, e.g., plots or screenshots.
+For results, your report should include results from running with the specific inputs of the assignment (if specified in the instructions; otherwise, results from running sample inputs should be included).
+The report should also include info on how long it took your implementation to compute each set of the results.